Stamp Duty Calculator

 This rule applies from the date of the marriage or civil partnership.
 If you were a first-time buyer at the time of exchange but you married a previous property owner before completion, your FTB status is reassessed at the completion date.

-Divorce and separation: If a spouse owned property that was transferred as part of a divorce settlement and they retain no legal or beneficial interest, HMRC may re-examine FTB status — but specialist advice should be taken before relying on this in practice.
+Divorce and separation: If a spouse owned property that was transferred as part of a divorce settlement and they retain no legal or beneficial interest, HMRC may re-examine FTB status.
+Specialist advice should be taken before relying on this in practice.

 Options Available